 From 2008 to 2012, the Working Capital Fund increased considerably.
-For this reason, some of the recommendations adopted by the Commission with financial implications have been covered by the Working Capital Fund (simultaneous interpretation into Arabic during the annual meeting of the Commission and the travel expenses of the Commission chairs), as well as the increase in expenses related to the holding of Commission meetings (regular and intersessional).
+For this reason, some of the recommendations adopted by the Commission with financial implications have been covered by the Working Capital Fund (simultaneous interpretation into Arabic during the annual meeting of the Commission), as well as the increase in expenses related to the holding of Commission meetings (regular and intersessional).